Schema Augmentation for Zero-Shot Domain Adaptation in Dialogue State Tracking: Methods

-For evaluation, we utilize Joint Goal Accuracy (JGA) \cite{henderson2014second}, the most commonly used DST metric.
-The main drawback of JGA is that it looks at all slots and domains, and thus does not measure domain adaptation performance directly.
+The primary metric used in the DST literature is Joint Goal Accuracy (JGA) \cite{henderson2014second}, which looks at all slots and domains, and thus does not measure domain adaptation performance directly.
 To alleviate this, we introduce a new metric: Target Goal Accuracy (TGA), a sub-goal version of JGA that considers only those slots belonging to the target domains.

-\begin{itemize} \item \textbf{Joint Goal Accuracy (JGA):} The percent of turns in which the entire state is accurately predicted.
-We include all dialogue states, including empty states, to be comprehensive. \item \textbf{Target Goal Accuracy (TGA):} The percent of turns in which all slots belonging to the target domains are accurately predicted.
-We do not include turns that have no target-domain slots active in the ground truth dialogue state, as these empty states would dominate the overall metric. \end{itemize}
+\paragraph{Joint Goal Accuracy (JGA):} The fraction of turns in which the entire state is accurately predicted.
+We include all dialogue states, including empty states, to be comprehensive. \paragraph{Target Goal Accuracy (TGA):} The fraction of all target-domain turns (turns with at least one slot belonging to the target domains) in which the target-domain substate is accurately predicted.
+We do not include turns that have no target-domain slots active in the ground truth dialogue state, as these empty states would dominate the overall metric.

 Formally, we define these metrics in terms of hits over a dataset $\mathcal{X}$, i.e samples for which the model predicted the correct overall state: